-Fiona O’Carroll is an associate with Alston & Bird’s Litigation & Trial Practice Group licensed to practice in Georgia.
+Fiona O’Carroll is a senior associate with Alston & Bird’s Litigation & Trial Practice Group, licensed to practice in Georgia.

 Before joining Alston & Bird, Fiona clerked in the U.S. Court of Appeals for the Second Circuit and was a fellow at the Tahirih Justice Center in its Atlanta office.
 In 2018, she was awarded a Burton Law360 Distinguished Legal Writing Award by the U.S. Library of Congress for her academic article on prison privatization and administrative law.